Break-Even Point Explained

 X = (F + C)/ (r – V)

-X = Break-even point in number of tests
+X = Break-even point in several tests

 r = Revenue per reportable or reportable test